Carlos Adames: Adames vs. Molina

 In July 2017, he defeated welterweight contender Carlos Molina by unanimous decision (110–98, 110–98, 109–99) after eleven rounds.
 Adames put on a dominant performance, dropping Molina in round two and outclassing him through the rest of the fight.
 However, the fight ended a ten-fight knockout streak for Adames.

 On November, Adames was scheduled to face Frank Rojas in a welterweight bout as part of the 96th WBA Convention in Medellín, but the bout was called off after he failed to make weight.

 Adames vs. Teixeira

-On 30 November, 2019, Adames faced Patrick Teixeira for the vacant WBO interim super welterweight title.
+On 30 November 2019, Adames faced Patrick Teixeira for the vacant WBO interim super welterweight title.
 Teixeira was ranked #2 by the WBO and #12 by both the WBC and the WBA.
 Teixeira beat Adames by unanimous decision.
-The scorecards were announced as 111-116, 113-114, 113-114 in favor of Teixeira.
+The scorecards were announced as 111–116, 113–114, 113–114 in favor of Teixeira.

 Adames vs. Derevyanchenko

-On 5 December, 2021, Adames fought Sergiy Derevyanchenko.
+On 5 December 2021, Adames fought Sergiy Derevyanchenko.
 Derevyanchenko was ranked #4 by The Ring, #3 by the WBC and #14 by the WBA at middleweight.
-Adames beat Derevyanchenko by majority decision, with the scorecards reading 95-95, 93-97, 94-96 in his favor.
+Adames beat Derevyanchenko by majority decision, with the scorecards reading 95-95, 93–97, 94–96 in his favor.

+Adames vs Montiel

+On 8 October, 2022, at the Dignity Health Sports Park, Carson, California, U.S., Adames went up against Uruguayan boxer Juan Macias "Juanito" Montiel for the WBC (Interim) Middleweight title.
+Adames would go on to win that secondary title by knocking out Montiel in the 3rd round of their scheduled 12-round bout.

+Adames vs Williams

+Adames made the first defense of his WBC (Interim) Middleweight title against Philadelphia's own Julian "J-Rock" Williams on the 24th of June, 2023, at the Minneapolis Armory, Minneapolis, Minnesota, U.S. He would go on to stop Williams in the 9th round of their scheduled 12-round bout.

+Championship Status Elevation

+On May 7, 2024, just mere hours after reigning middleweight champion Jermall Charlo was stripped of the title due to a DWI arrest, the World Boxing Council (WBC) elevated Adames from interim champion to full-fledged champion of the middleweight division.

+Adames vs. Gausha

+Adames was scheduled to defend his WBC middleweight title against Terrell Gausha at MGM Grand Garden Arena in Las Vegas on June 15, 2024.
+Adames won the fight by unanimous decision.

+Adames vs. Sheeraz

+Adames defended his title against unbeaten Hamzah Sheeraz at The Venue Riyadh Season in Riyadh, Saudi Arabia, on 22 February 2025.
+The fight ended in a split draw with one ringside judge scoring it 118–110 in his favour, another seeing it 115–114 for his opponent, while the third had it a 114–114 draw.